IceCraft-Studio/Insert-Molang-File-VSC-Ext/README.md

 # Insert MoLang File \[Minecraft Bedrock\]

-Very simple extension to make development on Minecraft Bedrock edition little more easier.
+Very simple extension to make development on Minecraft Bedrock edition little more easier, it gives you options to insert `.molang` files into `.json` files without a problem.

 ## Usage